 Accreditation, licensing and regulatory defense

-As part of our Healthcare Law practice, DHC attorneys also counsel healthcare facilities in obtaining required accreditation and licensing, and physicians and medical professionals on licensing matters, including credentialing.
+As part of our Healthcare Law practice, attorneys also counsel healthcare facilities in obtaining required accreditation and licensing, and physicians and medical professionals on licensing matters, including credentialing.
 In addition, our Healthcare Law group has successfully represented clients in obtaining Certificates of Need for the development of healthcare facilities and services under Article 28 of the New York Public Health Law.

-Lawyers in our Healthcare Law group represent healthcare businesses and medical professionals in regulatory and disciplinary matters that may threaten their accreditation or licensing.
+Lawyers in our Healthcare group represent healthcare businesses and medical professionals in regulatory and disciplinary matters that may threaten their accreditation or licensing.
 We represent clients in defense or appeal of HIPAA and other compliance auditing, peer review, allegations of misconduct, fraud or crime, mental health issues, and investigations by medical boards, Office of Professional Discipline (OPD), Office of Professional Medical Conduct (OPMC), Office of the Medicaid Inspector General (OMIG), and other government regulatory agencies.

 Litigation, mediation and alternative dispute resolution